Rise Operating Model Refresh

 An Operating Model Refresh to Simplify Collaboration and Improve Delivery Flow

-Clarify ownership, clean up overlapping responsibilities, and restore predictable cross-functional execution across two or more business areas.
+Clarify ownership, clean up overlapping responsibilities, and restore predictable cross-functional execution across two or more business areas — even as automation and AI accelerate delivery cycles.

 The Results You’ll See